Sanuki Oiri: Kagawa’s Specialty Lucky Arare Rice Crackers

-In ancient times, Kagawa was called “Sanuki no Kuni (讃岐国: the country of Sanuki)” and even now the old name “Sanuki (讃岐)” is used as part of the name of regions.
+In ancient times, Kagawa was called “Sanuki no Kuni (讃岐国: country of Sanuki)” and even now the old name “Sanuki (讃岐)” is used as part of the name of regions.
 For example, the western part of Kagawa Prefecture is called “SeiSan (西讃)”.

-Oiri (おいり): The regional specialty Arare rice cracker of western Sanuki
+Oiri (おいり): Arare rice cracker of Western Sanuki

-Actually, in the Seisan region, there is a traditional custom that the bride and groom presents a rice cracker to their guests at the wedding party.
-The rice snack is a type of “Arare (あられ)” rice crackers and called “Oiri (おいり)”.
+Actually, in the Seisan region, there is a traditional custom that the bride and groom present a rice cracker to their guests at the wedding party.
+The snack is a type of “Arare (あられ)” rice crackers and called “Oiri (おいり)”.

-As for the history, it is said that the origin of Oiri dates back to around 1587, when peasants offered parched Arare rice crackers made up of 5 colors to their lord as a wedding gift for his daughter.
+As for the history, it is said that the origin of Oiri dates back to around 1587 when peasants in the region offered parched Arare rice crackers made up of 5 colors to their lord as a wedding gift for his daughter.

-The lord was very pleased to see the colorful rice snacks, and from then on the parched Arare came to be known as a lucky item for the wedding.
-By the way, Oiri is the abbreviation for “Oirimono (お煎りもの)” literally meaning parched things.
+The lord was delighted to see the colorful snacks, and from then on the parched Arare crackers came to be known as a lucky item for the wedding.
+By the way, Oiri is the abbreviation for “Oirimono (お煎りもの)”, which literally means parched things.

-In addition to the colorful Oiri Arare crackers, what I obtained this time also contains 2 thin round-shaped rice crackers like Senbei.
+In addition to the small colorful Arare crackers Oiri, the product I obtained this time also contains 2 thin round-shaped Senbei-like rice crackers.

-According to the ingredient list, these Oiri crackers are made from glutinous rice, Japanese superfine sugar called “Johakuto (上白糖)“, starch syrup, starch, cinnamon oil, baking powder, and food colorings.
+According to the ingredient list pictured above, these Oiri crackers are made from glutinous rice “Mochi-Gome (餅米)”, Japanese caster sugar called “Johakuto (上白糖)“, starch syrup, starch, cinnamon oil, baking powder, and colors.

-The parched Arare rice crackers, Oiri is produced in the western regions of Kagawa Prefecture and the eastern part of Ehime Prefecture, where it is being sold for several hundred yen as a souvenir.
+These parched Arare rice crackers are produced in the western regions of Kagawa and the eastern part of Ehime and are sold mainly as a gift or souvenir, where the sweet treats can be bought for several hundred yen.